-VR/AR technology can support just-in-time learning to teach employees in a more flexible, on-demand and accessible format.
-The technology enables gamification to create engaging, immersive and potentially more memorable learning experiences than listening to hours of lectures or reading pages of materials.
+VR/AR technology can support just-in-time learning to teach employees in a more flexible, on-demand, and accessible format.
+The technology enables gamification to create engaging, immersive, and potentially more memorable learning experiences than listening to hours of lectures or reading pages of materials.
 That is why AR/VR technologies can improve and even enhance our training experiences in any environment.

 VR Safety Training and Remote Assistance

-Pandemic makes it impossible to teach and learn in person about unloading hazardous materials, configuring a wind turbine, or maintaining nuclear power plants or oil platforms.
+The pandemic makes it impossible to teach and learn in person about unloading hazardous materials, configuring a wind turbine, or maintaining nuclear power plants or oil platforms.